17 Jun What Happens If You Never Go to the Dentist?

 If left untreated, periodontal disease will progress.
 The severe stage of gum disease is called periodontitis and is characterized by the loosening of teeth due to severely damaged gums.
 Once gum disease has progressed to this stage, it is much more complicated and pricey to treat.
 Severe gum disease typically leads to permanent loss of teeth.

-Many researchers and dentists are beginning to observe the link between gum disease and various health concerns including cancers, stroke, heart disease, diabetes, and respiratory disease.
+Many researchers and dentists are beginning to observe the link between gum disease and various health concerns including concerns, stroke, heart disease, diabetes, and respiratory disease.
 The implications for your overall health should cause you to treat your oral health with greater priority.

 Serious Health Problems